Posts

 Image

 Conceptualization is the process of identifying, abstracting, and organizing a coherent set of concepts and relationships that represent the essential important elements, relationships, and possible states of affairs within a given subject domain (a.k.a. area of knowledge , field, universe of discourse).
 It transforms the complexity of reality into structured ideas that can be shared, discussed, analyzed, and modeled.
+A conceptualization is a shared mental or collective understanding of what exists and how what exists hangs together in some area of knowledge (a.k.a. domain).
 A conceptualization is intended to be understandable by humans (the community of subject domain stakeholders) but can also be represented in machine interpretable form.
 Conceptualizations are social artifacts, sociotechnical tools.
-A conceptualization serves as a shared understanding among domain stakeholders, enabling them to articulate and reason about the subject domain in consistent, meaningful, and useful ways.
-It captures not only what exists, but also what could possibly exist by defining the admissible configurations, constraints, mechanics, and dynamics of that...
+A conceptualization serves as a shared understanding among domain stakeholders, enabling them to articulate and reason about the subject domain in consistent, meaningful, and useful wa...